popsUlfr/steamos-btrfs/README.md

 ## Features

 - Btrfs /home conversion from ext4 (optional)
-- Btrfs, f2fs, ext4 formatted SD card support
+- Btrfs, f2fs, ext4, fat, exfat, ntfs formatted SD card support
-- Btrfs, f2fs, ext4 formating of SD card
+- Btrfs, f2fs, ext4, fat, exfat, ntfs formating of SD card
 - Progress dialog and logging during the home conversion!
 - Install additional pacman packages into the rootfs automatically and persist through updates
 - **Survives updates and branch changes!**
 - Steam's `downloading` and `temp` folders as subvolumes with COW disabled
 - Update check
+- Non-linux filesystems (fat, exfat, ntfs) have their `compatdata` folder bind mounted from the internal storage for proton support (and don't forget that with fat you are restricted to a maximum of 4GB per file!)

 ![Btrfs /home conversion progress dialog](data/steamos-btrfs-conversion.webp "Btrfs /home conversion progress dialog")